1. RESIN HAS NOT HARDENED AFTER THE INDICATED TIME

 - Make sure that the resin is evenly distributed over the entire surface.

-3. THE RESIN HAS LOST ITS SHINE
+3. RESIN LOST ITS SHINE

-- Avoid working with too small quantities, the smaller the mixing doses, the more you risk to enhance the formation of impurities in the compound.
+- Avoid working with too small quantities, since the smaller the mix dosages, the more you risk to enhance the formation of impurities in the compound.

 presence of CO2, thus limit the use of thermal guns during the catalysis process.